-Gombe screens 2,698 persons for N-power programme - Nigeria Today
+Gombe Screens 2,698 Persons For N-power Programme - Nigeria Today

 No fewer than 2,689 persons have been screened in Gombe State for the first batch of the N-power programme, an official has said.

-Mele, who is also the Special Adviser to Governor Ibrahim Dankwambo, said the state was allocated 16,000 slots for the entire programme.
+Mele, who is also the Special Adviser to Gov. Ibrahim Dankwambo, said the state was allocated 16,000 slots for the entire programme.

 “We are lucky because out of the 36 states and FCT, Gombe was among the 14 states that was able to beat the deadline of Dec.
 15, 2016, to enable the beneficiaries collect their stipends.